 The Tinman Is A Tin Man Because He Hacked Off His Own Body Parts

 The book's Tinman character actually has a bloody beginning.
-Born and raised in Oz, he was originally a human man who worked as a lumberjack aptly named Nick Chopper.
+Born and raised in Oz, he began life as a human man who worked as a lumberjack aptly named Nick Chopper.
 Nick Chopper fell in love with one of the Wicked Witch's munchkin servants, so to keep them apart the witch put a spell on his ax so that he began to involuntarily hack off his own limbs.

-The Wizard of Oz Lobotomizes A See-Through Cat
+The Wizard Of Oz Lobotomizes A See-Through Cat

 One of the magical creatures that shows up in Baum’s seventh book, The Patchwork Girl of Oz (1913), is Bungle the glass cat.
-Bungle is an entirely see-through cat and her heart and brains are visible through the glass.
+Bungle, an entirely see-through cat, has heart and brains that are visible through the glass.
 Bungle is cool and aloof but serves as an ally to Dorothy and her friends on multiple occasions.

 Like any spoiled royal, Princess Langwidere has her choice of accessories.
-She has beautiful jewels and dresses but she doesn’t care too much about them.
-Her pride and joy is her cabinet of severed heads.
-When she’s bored of one head she takes it off her body and switches it out for a one with a different look.
+She owns beautiful jewels and dresses but cares little about them.
+Her pride and joy lies in her cabinet of severed heads.
+When she grows bored of one head she takes it off her body and switches it out for one with a different look.
 Langwidere gets bored of her appearance easily and finds this to be the best solution.
 The heads themselves are stolen from beautiful maidens in the surrounding kingdom.